rldutch1/notes/docs/mysql.md

     	on update cascade on delete restrict;

     	*If you do not give the constraint a name, then one will be automatically generated.
+    	*Sometimes you will see a message "Check DataType" if the two columns are not exactly the same or there is a duplicate constraint name.

     Casecade only works if foreign_key_checks is ON.
 To see this information type: show variables like 'foreign_key_checks';